 Jimmy Cliff - You Can Get It If You Really Want - Maybe not the very best of Cliff's impressive output, but I'm totally besotted by the way this one scoots along with such consummate ease.
 Just listen to that plunky guitar go!
 There's very little to choose between this and the 1970 Desmond Dekker imitation which became a hit.
 (I have a slight weakness for happy reggae, e.g. Jimmy Cliff - Sunshine Reggae, and pops with a reggae beat, e.g. Ace of Base - The Sign.)

 Kate Ceberano - Calling You (Live with W.A.
 Symphony) - Fabulous combination of power and sensitivity transforms the phrase I am calling you into something special.
 Picturesque words sung against an arresting sequence of gentle, slow arpeggio chords, and poignant orchestral fill-in provided by the Western Australia S.O.
-Once having got used to Ceberano's aspirated vowels ("high hams" near the end), this weird little song really grabs me - it's an absolute gem.
+There are other versions, notably by Barbra Streisand and Celine Dion, but, once having got used to her aspirated vowels ("high hams" near the end), Kate's voice suits this weird little song better.
+It's an absolute gem.
 From the same album - as proof of Ceberano's musical supremacy - try the soulfully orchestrated Cherry blossom lipstick and the dynamical nightmare of Sunburn for Australian nostalgia at its best.
 Passionate stuff, original and always interesting, from a woman of magnetic presence and exotic beauty (and a scientologist to boot! - Why oh why???)

 The Stranglers - Golden Brown - A plaintive "gothic rock" ballad with a fascinating arrangement.
 The accompaniment is dominated by a harpsichord belting out the predominantly 6/8 beat, but there are some quaint instrumental sections containing extended (7/8) bars of descending harpsichord notes.
 (Unfortunately this British band's chief claim to fame is its association with heroin, apparently reflected in the ambiguous lyrics of some of its songs.)